nashville-software-school/bangazon-inc/book-1-orientation/chapters/DAPPER_INTRO.md

             /*
-                Query the database for each employee, and join in the employee's department Since an employee is only assigned to one department at a time, you can simply assign the corresponding deparment as a property on the instance of the Employee class that is created by Dapper.
+                Query the database for each employee, and join in the employee's department Since an employee is only assigned to one department at a time, you can simply assign the corresponding department as a property on the instance of the Employee class that is created by Dapper.
              */
             db.Query<Employee, Department, Employee>(@"